Compare cities and set hardship allowances for your internationally mobile workforce

-To encourage employment mobility and keep abreast of the competition, you need reliable information to help you calculate fair, consistent expatriate allowances.
+To encourage employment mobility and keep abreast of the competition, you need reliable information to help you calculate fair, consistent assignee allowances.
 Based on 39 factors within ten categories, Mercer’s Quality of Living Reports contain all the key elements you need to calculate hardship allowances for transfers to more than 500 cities worldwide.
-“Hardship allowance” refers to premium compensation paid to expatriates who experience – or should expect to experience – a significant deterioration in living conditions in their new host location.
+“Hardship allowance” refers to premium compensation paid to assignees who experience – or should expect to experience – a significant deterioration in living conditions in their new host location.

 Mercer's Quality of Living Methodology was developed by an international team of Mercer professionals, working closely with major multinational companies and other experts in the field.
 Our Quality of Living Reports are released annually, in early November.”

 Key features and benefits

 - Tangible values for qualitative perceptions to establish an objective assessment of the quality of living for transfers for 444 standard locations worldwide and more than 60 others available as custom requests.

 - Carefully selected factors representing the criteria considered most relevant to international assignees.